Yield: 8×4″ loaf small batch brownies // Total Time: 30 min. // Disclaimer: This post includes affiliate links. // Updated 1/1/23.

 - Once the mixture is melted and smooth, whisk in the cocoa powder and sugar.

-- Add in the egg and vanilla and whisk vigorously for at least 1 minute.
+- Add in the egg and whisk vigorously for at least 1 minute.
 The longer you whisk, the more prominent the shiny crackled top!

 - Add in the flour, salt, and espresso powder (if using).
 Use a rubber spatula to lightly fold the flour into the ingredients.
 When there are only a few streaks of flour remaining, add in the remaining 45g (¼ c.) of chocolate chips.
 Fold just until no flour streaks remain.

 - Pour the brownie batter into the prepared pan.
-Bake for approximately 25 minutes, or until the brownies are set on the outsides and only slightly jiggle in the middle.
+Bake for approximately 20 minutes, or until the brownies are set on the outsides and only ever so slightly jiggle in the middle.

 - Wait for the brownies to fully cool before cutting.
 Serve, and enjoy!